mike4aday/SwiftlySalesforce/README.md

 _Swiftly Salesforce_ will automatically manage the entire Salesforce [OAuth2][OAuth2] process (a.k.a. the "OAuth dance").
 If _Swiftly Salesforce_ has a valid access token, it will include that token in the header of every API request.
 If the token has expired, and Salesforce rejects the request, then _Swiftly Salesforce_ will attempt to refresh the access token, without bothering the user to re-enter the username and password.
 If _Swiftly Salesforce_ doesn't have a valid access token, or is unable to refresh it, then _Swiftly Salesforce_ will direct the user to the Salesforce-hosted login page.

-### Example: Set Up Your AppDelegate to Talk to Salesforce
+### Example: Configure Your App to Talk to Salesforce
 ```swift
 import UIKit
 import SwiftlySalesforce